-The Department of Biology maintains six teaching and eight undergraduate research laboratories that provide students hands-on experience with equipment and techniques that are of fundamental importance to the field of biology.
-Resources include molecular biology capabilities, cell and bacterial culture equipment, indoor greenhouse, Zebrafish housing unit, compound fluorescent microscope, and designated faculty and student research space.
+The Department of Biology maintains seven teaching and eight undergraduate research laboratories that provide students hands-on experience with equipment and techniques that are of fundamental importance to the field of biology.
+Resources include molecular biology capabilities, cell and bacterial culture equipment, human and other animal models, indoor greenhouse, Zebrafish housing unit, compound fluorescent microscope, and designated faculty and student research space.

 The Department of Chemistry includes laboratories for courses or research, two instrumentation laboratories, and a computer laboratory.
 The department’s modern, research-grade instrumentation includes infrared and ultraviolet-visible spectrophotometers, multinuclear magnetic resonance spectrometer, gas chromatograph-mass spectrometer, atomic absorption spectrometer, differential scanning calorimeters, and vapor-phase and high-performance liquid chromatographs.

 The Department of Physics has four well-designed laboratories and a room with well-equipped benches, computers, and storage space for individual research.
 Among the modern instruments in these laboratories are e/m apparatus, Franck Hertz apparatus, x-ray diffraction apparatus, precision optical bench, and portable six-inch reflecting telescopes.